jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 > You'll also want to make sure Web Content Filtering is also turned on from Settings > Endpoints > Advanced Features

-# Monitor Activity From Particular App/App Set
+# Monitor Activity From Particular App Set

 In some scenarios you may want to monitor activity to an app such as file activity.
 While you could use Domains it is better to use Tags to make sure you have full coverage of all the domains.